childmindresearch/wristpy/docs/wristpy_tutorial.md

 we will cover the following topics through a few examples:
    - running the default processor, analyzing the output data, and visualizing the results
    - loading data and plotting the raw signals
-   - how to calibrate the data, the different options, computing ENMO and angle-z from the calibrated data and then plotting those metrics
+   - how to calibrate the data, computing ENMO and angle-z from the calibrated data and then plotting those metrics
    - how to obtain non-wear windows and visualize them
    - how to obtain sleep windows and visualize them
       - how we can filter sleep windows that overlap with non-wear